 Units of Measure

-Use nonproprietary names of drugs, devices, and other products, unless the specific trade name of a drug used is essential to the discussion.1(pp567-569)
+Use nonproprietary names of drugs, devices, and other products and services, unless the specific trade name of a drug is essential to the discussion.1(pp567-569) In such cases, use the trade name once and the generic or descriptive name thereafter.
+Do not include trademark symbols.

 Gene Names, Symbols, and Accession Numbers